Kaingang language

-The Kaingang language (also spelled Kaingáng) is a Southern Jê language (Jê, Macro-Jê) spoken by the Kaingang people of southern Brazil.
-The Kaingang nation has about 30,000 people, and about from 60% to 65% speak the language.
+The Kaingang language (also spelled Kaingáng) is a Southern Jê language spoken by the Kaingang people of southern Brazil.
+The Kaingang nation has about 30,000 people, and about 60–65% speak the language.
 Most also speak Portuguese.

 Overview

 The Kaingang language is a member of the Jê family, the largest language family in the Macro-Jê stock.
 The Kaingang territory occupies the modern states of São Paulo, Paraná, Santa Catarina and Rio Grande do Sul (and, until the beginning of the 20th century, Misiones, Argentina).
-Today they live in around 30 indigenous lands (similar to Native American reservations), especially at Rio Grande do Sul and Paraná.
+Today they live in around they indigenous lands (similar to Native American reservations), especially in Rio Grande do Sul and Paraná.

-In the 1960s, because of a missionary interest (conducted by the Summer Institute of Linguistics (SIL)), the language was studied by Ursula Wiesemann.
+In the 1960s, due to a missionary interest conducted by the Summer Institute of Linguistics (SIL), the language was studied by Ursula Wiesemann.

 Names

 The Kaingang and Xokleng were previously considered a single ethnicity, which went by a number of names, including Amhó, Dorin, Gualachi, Chiqui, Ingain, Botocudo, Ivitorocái (= Amho), Kamé, Kayurukré, Tain (= Ingain), Taven.
 Some of these may have been tribal names; others were exonyms.
 Those living along the coast at the time of the Conquest were called Guayaná, and are considered to be the ancestors of the Kaingang.
 It is unknown to what extent the names might have corresponded to dialectal differences.